scrabbletank/farhome-rules/rulesdoc.md

 |  3/1  |  1/1  |  1/0  |  0/0  |  0/0  |  1/0  |

 ___
-***Leadership.*** All allied bandits add 1 proficiency die to their saving throws while within 5 tiles of the Bandit Leader.
+***Leadership.*** All allied bandits add 1 enhanced die to their attribute saves while within 5 tiles of the Bandit Leader.

 **Actions**